MatejKocourek/apt-fuzzer/code-coverage/README.md

 - Your code should run at least on Linux (on macOS and Windows, if you want)
 - the `code-coverage` directory should contain a `Makefile` with at least the following targets:
   - `build`: build your program (if you do the task in Python, you probably do not need this step)
-  - `test`: run your test suite and generate the coverage report
+  - `test`: run your test suite and generate the coverage report.
+Don't prevent the stdout output from displaying; it will be parsed to find the coverage ([as Gitlab does](https://docs.gitlab.com/ee/ci/testing/code_coverage.html))
-  - `benchmark`: run the microbenchmark and display on stdout at least a line with `Speedup: [value]` where `[value]` is replaced by the actual speedup.
-If you have several microbenchmarks, put there the average speedup.
+  - `benchmark`: run the microbenchmark and display on stdout at least a line with `Slow-down: [value]` where `[value]` is replaced by the actual slow-down.
+If you have several microbenchmarks, put there the average slow-down.
   - `run`: runs the code coverage tool on the C file(s) in the directory specified by environment variable `TARGET_COV`, outputs a `coverage.lcov` containing the coverage in `TARGET_COV`
-- You should have the attached `.gitlab-ci.yml` file at the root of your repository.
+- You should have the attached [`.gitlab-ci.yml`](../resources/code/.gitlab-ci.yml) file at the root of your repository.
 It will run automatic tests on your coverage tool and will check the coverage of it.
 You will need to tailor it to what you need for the language(s) you chose to implement the task.

 ### Documentation